 - High security

-These are all essential for success; however, in this article, we would like to talk specifically about healthcare app UI.
+These are all essential for success; however, in this article, we would like to talk specifically about the healthcare app UI.
 With bad UI, you can forget about customers, which, of course, you should never do.

 Difficulties in overcoming medical app design issues